LeBarbouze/tunacell/README.md

     pip install -e --user .

-A better solution when Python, pip, and virtualenv are installed on the system, is to create a virtual environment where you plan to work with tunacell.
+A better solution when Python, pip, and virtualenv are installed on the system is to create a virtual environment where you plan to work with tunacell.
 The Makefile does the job, run the command: